codepath-ios-sjsu/gymkhana/README.md

 **Required Must-have Stories**

-- [ ] User sees the launch screen with Google Map View
+- [ ] User can see the launch screen with Google Map View
-- [ ] User sees the nearby Gyms with marker
+- [ ] User can see the nearby Gyms with marker
-- [ ] User can search the locations and near by gyms to respective location
+- [ ] User can search the gyms in respective location using search bar
-- [ ] User sees the detailed description of the services
+- [ ] User can see the detailed description of the gym services
-- [ ] User sees login screen when needs to book
+- [ ] User can see login screen when needs to book gym sevices
 - [ ] User successfully logins
 - [ ] Booking success